Need another category? Click here or call us at (866) 345-6784.

 What Is an Auto Insurance Claim?

 Auto insurance claims involve requesting compensation from an auto insurer after an accident.
 Car accidents are incredibly stressful, especially if there are uncooperative responsible parties.
-However, your insurer’s job is to work on your behalf to secure compensation for repairs, injuries and other expenses.
+However, your insurer’s job is to work on your behalf to secure compensation for repairs, injuries, and other expenses.

 What Do You Do After a Car Accident?

-Under Tennessee Code, you must notify the Chattanooga Police Department immediately if the accident results in injury, death, or property damage of $50 or more.
+Under the Tennessee Code, you must notify the Chattanooga Police Department immediately if the accident results in injury, death, or property damage of $50 or more.
 The law also specifies you must use the quickest means of communication.
 However, if the accident occurs outside of Chattanooga, you can notify the Hamilton County Sheriff or the Tennessee Highway Patrol.

 Once you’ve contacted the police, you should take copious photos, gather information, and contact your insurance provider.
 Remember to obtain a copy of the police report.
 According to the Tennessee Department of Safety & Homeland Security, you can purchase a crash report online or in person at the District 2 Chattanooga Highways Patrol Office.